binnes/esp8266Workshop/docs/part2/MQTT.md

 // MQTT connection details
 #define MQTT_HOST "******.******.cloudamqp.com" // This is the Hostname from the AMQP MQTT Details
 #define MQTT_PORT 1883 // This is used for unsecured traffic and can be found from the AMQP MQTT Details
-#define MQTT_DEVICEID "dev01" // This is a string representing a specific device, it is just a string
+#define MQTT_CLIENT_ID "dev01" // This is a string representing a specific device, it is just a string
 #define MQTT_USER "********:********" // This is the Username from the AMQP MQTT Details
 #define MQTT_TOKEN "**********************" // This is the Password from the AMQP Details
-#define MQTT_TOPIC "env/status"
+#define MQTT_TOPIC "dev01/status"
 #define MQTT_TOPIC_DISPLAY "dev01/display"
 ```